 Castletownroche is situated within 10 miles of the provincial towns of Mallow and Fermoy while the real capital of Ireland, Cork City, is a 45 minute drive away so all the cultural and social amenities of Ireland’s second city are within easy reach from The English Market (recently visited by The Queen of Great Britain) to Cobh (where Titanic sailed from).

-Our partners in adventure activities, Blackwater Outdoor Activities, are based on site and can customize your thrill seeking activities for you or alternatively you can take to the nearby hills of Ballyhoura where you will find 96km of cycle tracks and hillwalking trails.
+Our partners in adventure activities, Adventure Park at Blackwater Castle, are based on site and can customize your thrill seeking activities for you or alternatively you can take to the nearby hills of Ballyhoura where you will find 96km of cycle tracks and hillwalking trails.
 Indeed one of the best ways to soak up the beauty of this magical valley, and the warmth and hospitality of its people, is on foot.
 There is a wide array of walkways to choose from including the famous Blackwater Way itself or one of the numerous looped walks in the valley.
 Our tour guide can arrange guided walks of the trails within the Blackwater Valley and the nearby Ballyhoura range.

 The beaches of East Cork (Youghal, Ballycotton, Garryvoe etc.) are all within easy reach of Blackwater Castle (within 1 hour’s drive) while those of West Cork (Kinsale, Garretstown etc.) are slightly further afield (within 1 ½ hours).
 Alternatively the wild coast of the Atlantic also beckons – the spectacular Cliffs of Moher and magnificent beaches of West Clare are within 2 hours drive of Blackwater Castle.